rebelsky/csc207b/_exams/sample-final.md

 Notes
 -----

-I plan that the final examination will have a form very much like this exam.
+In case you haven't obserted it already, this exam contains five different kinds of sample problems that suggest possible kinds of problems on the final.

-That is,
+* As in problem 1, I may ask you to write an interator or a list iterator for a structure (e.g., list, stack, queue, graph, tree, heap).

-* Problem 1 will ask you to write an interator or a list iterator for a structure (e.g., list, stack, queue, graph, tree, heap).
+* As in problem 2, I may ask you to write tests for an algorithm (e.g., sort, search, hash, a tree or graph algorithm) or structure (e.g., map, priority queue, queue, stack, graph, tree, hash table).
-* Problem 2 will ask you to write tests for an algorithm (e.g., sort, search, hash, a tree or graph algorithm) or structure (e.g., map, priority queue, queue, stack, graph, tree).
+* As in problem 3, I may ask you to draw some structure (e.g., heap, sorted list, skip list, linked stack, array-based equeue, doubly-linked list, graph, tree, hash table).
-* Problem 3 will ask you to draw some structure (e.g., heap, sorted list, skip list, linked stack, array-based equeue, doubly-linked list, graph, tree).
+* As in problem 4, I may ask you to draw a graph and apply some graph algorithm (Kruskal's, Dijkstra's, Prim's, BFS, DFS, others I may specify).
-* Problem 4 will ask you to draw a graph and apply some graph algorithm (Kruskal's, Dijkstra's, Prim's, BFS, DFS, others I may specify).
+* As in problem 5, I may ask you to solve a recurrence relation and find a tight bound on an algorithm or loop.

-* Problem 5 will ask you to solve a recurrence relation and find a tight bound on an algorithm or loop.
+There are, of course, other kinds of problems that I may include.
+For example, I might choose to have you implement an algorithm similar to ones we have already seen, such as a new sorting algorithm, a related graph algorithm, or perhaps one of the hash table algorithms, such as adding in a probed hash table.

 Acknowledgements
 ----------------